dafny-lang/dafny/docs/DafnyRef/Topics.md

 $\mathcal{F}$
 is referred to as a _functor_ (or _functional_, but not to be confused by the category-theory notion of a functor).
-Throughout, I will assume that
+Throughout, assume that
 $\mathcal{F}(f)$
 by itself is well defined,
 for example that it does not divide by zero.
-I will also assume that
+Also assume that
 $f$
 occurs
 only in fully applied calls in